 Also Read: Idioms for IELTS Exam

-This was all about the idiom slow and steady wins the race meaning and examples.
+This was all about the Apple doesn’t fall far from the tree meaning and examples.
 Hope you understood the concept where it’s used.
 For more such blogs, follow Leverage Edu.